Louis Eichborn

-Louis Eichborn (1812 - 9 May 1882) was a banker and a strong amateur chess player who played a series of casual games against Adolf Anderssen who was among the best players in the world in the 1850s.
+Louis Eichborn (1812 – 9 May 1882) was a banker and a strong amateur chess player who played a series of casual games against Adolf Anderssen who was among the best players in the world in the 1850s.
 Almost all of his known games are wins against Anderssen, found in Eichborn's papers after his death.

-Based on the results of these games, an argument can be made for Eichborn being the best chess player ever, although this is highly unlikely to be an accurate evaluation.

 Life

 Eichborn was born and lived in Breslau, Germany (now called Wrocław, Poland).
 As a wealthy banker and keen chess player, Eichborn found time to regularly play the best players in Breslau, most notably Adolf Anderssen.

 The best chess player ever?

 It appears that Eichborn recorded his best games against Anderssen (most of which were wins for Eichborn) in a notebook which was found after his death.
 The games were published in the book Adolf Anderssen, der Altmeister Schachspielkunst, by Gottschall in 1912.

 About 15 other Eichborn's games with other opponents, for example Tassilo von Heydebrand und der Lasa whom he also beat, were published by Deutsche Schachzeitung during his lifetime.

 Chessgames.com records 34 games between Eichborn and Anderssen, the results of which were as follows: